Podcasts are a great way to learn about tech on the go. They can expose you to a broad array of tools and concepts.

 How I Listen to Podcasts

 A lot of people ask me how I listen to podcasts.
 Well, call me old fashioned, but I just use the default podcast app on my iPhone.
 It's free, there are no ads, and I'm not sharing my data with a third party.

-I listen to everything on double speed (sometimes triple speed when I use the Software Engineering Daily app).
+I listen to everything on double speed.
 And I make aggressive use of the "skip 15 seconds ahead" button.

 One area where Apple's podcast app falls short is its search engine.
 So for search, I use an awesome podcast search engine tool created by freeCodeCamp contributor Wenbin Fang called ListenNotes.com.
 It's lightning fast and has tons of helpful features, including a convenient HTML5-based podcast player.